Education in Odisha: Literacy

 Although 10 years of primary education is mandatory in Odisha, the literacy rate is only 73.5%, which is marginally behind of the national average of 74.04%.

 The government of India has undertaken steps to improve women's literacy in the tribal pockets in the state and elsewhere in India.

+But the Cuttack district, including Kendrapara-Jagatsinghpur, are continuing as the most educated districts of Orissa since independence till date.

 Non-formal and adult literacy programs are run in various districts and are at different stages of implementation.
 Out of 30 districts, 9 are continuing total literacy campaign [TLC].
 10 districts are either continuing or awaiting approval of post literacy program [PLP].
 11 districts have completed PLP, and some of them have received sanction for Continuing Education Program.

 The State Government is committed to the Universalisation of Elementary Education in the State with the aim of fulfilling the constitutional obligation with the assistance of Central Government.

 Odisha Adarsha Vidyalayas

-One of the major innovation in recent years has been plans of Odisha State to setup one Odisha Adarsha Vidyalaya (literally Odisha Model School) at each of 314 block headquarters.
+One of the major innovation in recent years has been plans of Odisha State to set up one Odisha Adarsha Vidyalaya (literally Odisha Model School) at each of 314 block headquarters.
 100 Odisha Adarsha Vidyalayas has already started functioning from academic session 2016–17.
 These Adarsha Vidyalayas would be Central Board of Secondary Education affiliated fully residential schools, provide free of education, and target talented students through an annual entrance examination.
 These would have Class VI through Class XII and each class would have 80 number of students.